MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 The full Fourier surface workflow comprises six steps, where the first four steps build and solve a linear model that reconstructs the height field from plane-wave basis functions.
 The final two steps evaluate the fitted surface and its derivatives analytically on a grid of bin centres.
+In the following sections, we describe the overall workflow implemented in MembraneCurvature.
+For details on each step and the associated functions, see the API documentation in :mod:`~membrane_curvature.fourier_surface`.

 2.2.1 Choose Fourier modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^